wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 		<localfile>
 		</localfile>

-This configuration section is used to specify the collection of log data from files, Windows events, and from output of commands.
+This configuration section is used to configure the collection of log data from files, Windows events, and from the output of commands.

 Options
 -------